whentojump/onboarding-task-2025/README.md

+# Subtask: measure object coverage of Linux kernel

-Tested with a clean Debian bookworm 64-bit VM.
+The following steps have been tested with (1) a clean Debian bookworm 64-bit VM (2) a clean CloudLab c6320 instance.

-In principle, the distro, version and using a physical or virtual machine should not make too much difference.
+In principle, the distro, its version, using a physical or virtual machine should not make too much difference.
 One notable requirement though is Python needs to be relatively new so that it supports `match` statement, composite type hints etc. Python 3.10.12 is known to work.

-## User space
+## 1. Prepare QEMU and test in user space

 Install dependencies